fufufanatic/fufufilms/README.md

 [OPTIONAL]
 I created a process in Windows Task Scheduler that runs "FufuFilms.py" twice a month.
-This bimonthly task is the reason I implemented a SendGrid function to send the final film lists to a target email address.
+This bimonthly task is the reason I implemented a SendGrid function to send the final films list to target email addresses (spamming my friends :).

 ENJOY! and tweak to your liking!